kserkcho/SCEM/README.md

 tooth row is preserved.
 The new approach offers a high level of statistical rigor and flexibility in dealing with the time series data produced through intra-individual sampling in isotopic analysis.
-One can use the function `SCEM.R` to implement this method.
+One can use the function SCEM() to implement this method.

 When using the SCEM to estimate birth seasonality values, it is important to keep two things in mind: 1) While the non-parametric